LiLuo086/youtube-channel-data-collection-with-python-postgresql/README.md

 ## 1. Project Overview

-This project demonstrates how to collect data from the YouTube Data API, clean and structure it using Python, and store it in PostgreSQL for further analysis.
+This project demonstrates how to collect data from the YouTube Data API and structure it using Python, and store it in PostgreSQL for further analysis.
 The selected channel is [Alex The Analyst](https://www.youtube.com/c/AlexTheAnalyst)'s YouTube channel and the script can easily be extended to gather data from multiple YouTube channels.
 The pipeline of this project includes data collection, cleaning and.

 **Purpose**: emphasize pipeline skills.